Aeroraven/Ifrit-v2/README.md

 (4) Only work under following setting: Filled Triangle w/o Geometry Shader.
 However, sort is only performed in hierarchical queues for memory performance consideration.

-▲ It works, but is still under testing.
-Using this feature might cause severe performance drop.
+▲ Functions with triangle mark are under testing.
+These functionalities are supported, but might trigger exceptions or introduce performance drops.